Activity-dependent resolution adjustment for radar-based human activity recognition: Introduction

 \section{Introduction}

-Recent radar systems have been actively utilized in various fields, including tracking moving individuals\cite{ref-RadarTrack}, recognizing hand gestures\cite{ref-RadarHG2}, and monitoring vital signs\cite{ref-RadarVS1,ref-RadarVS2}.
-The demand for elderly care and healthcare is rising owing to an increase in the aging population.
-This emphasizes the importance of radar-based human activity recognition (HAR) systems that can detect dangerous situations such as falls\cite{ref-falldet1,ref-falldet2}.
+Recently, radar systems have gained significant attention due to their wide applicability across various fields, including elderly care and healthcare.
+Consequently, radar-based human activity recognition (HAR) systems have emerged as privacy-preserving technologies capable of promptly detecting dangerous situations, such as falls, thereby enhancing safety and quality of life \cite{ref-falldet2}.
 Radar-based HAR systems recognize human activities by analyzing the micro-Doppler effect embedded in target-echo signals.
 The micro-Doppler effect represents the frequency shifts caused by the minute movements of a target, and it serves as a key feature for identifying various human activities.

-HAR systems employ signal processing techniques that appropriately represent received signals to effectively capture the movements of different body parts.
+HAR systems employ signal processing techniques that appropriately represent received signals to effectively analyze the movements of different body parts.
 Signals are primarily transformed into two-dimensional data using various preprocessing methods.
-For instance, the data received by a radar system can be represented in the Doppler-time domain (also known as a spectrogram)\cite{ref-SRHAR3, ref-SPL}, range-time domain\cite{ref-RTHAR}, or range-Doppler domain\cite{ref-RDHAR}.
-Despite these diverse approaches, numerous studies still utilize spectrograms for HAR systems because they effectively capture the movement characteristics of different body parts \cite{ref-falldet3}.
+For instance, the received signal can be represented in the time--frequency domain (also known as Doppler--time domain, commonly referred to as a spectrogram) \cite{ref-SIGPRO}, range--time domain \cite{ref-RTHAR}, or range--Doppler domain \cite{ref-RDHAR}.
+Despite these diverse approaches, numerous studies utilize spectrograms for HAR systems because they effectively capture the movement characteristics of different body parts \cite{ref-falldet3}.